-Description: S9 sets the time delay between when the modem

-first detects a valid incoming carrier signal and when the modem turns on its Carrier Detect circuit.
-The default setting is 600 milliseconds (six units of 100 mSec each).
-S9 may be set to a maximum of 255 (25.5 seconds).
+Description: S9 sets the time delay between when the modem first detects a valid incoming carrier signal and when the modem turns on its Carrier Detect circuit.
+The default setting is 600 milliseconds, or six units of 100 mSec each (Decimal 6).
+S9 may be set for up to 25.5 seconds.